Optimize WordPress media

 Existing media

-Use Media > Convertly tools when you want to create a new asset from an existing Media Library item without changing the original.- Choose a tool card.
+Use Media > Convertly tools when you want to create a new asset from an existing Media Library item without changing the original.
+These tools use the Convertly media API from inside WordPress.- Choose a tool card.

 - Click Choose from Media Library.